Blog

 What Happens if You Swallow a Nicotine Pouch?

-Swallowing a nicotine pouch is not recommended, as it can cause nausea, vomiting, and other unpleasant side effects.
-If you accidentally swallow a pouch, it is important to seek medical attention immediately.
+Swallowing a nicotine pouch is not recommended, because it can cause nausea, vomiting, headache, dizziness, indigestion, and abdominal pain.
+If you accidentally swallow a pouch, it is important to seek immediate medical attention.

 Risks and Side Effects of Nicotine Pouches